 - 1. The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
 The study programme profile is laid down in appendix 1. - 2.
-The study programme has no main subjects: - 3.
-This study programme is provided under the general special education principle. - 4.
-There are no specific occupational requirements for this study programme.
+The study programme has no main subjects. - 3.
+The principle of the study programme is mentioned in the Register of Study Programmes. - 4.
+There are no specific occupational requirements for this study programme laid down.